 1. Realizes the widespread impact of trauma and understands potential paths for recovery;

 2. Recognizes the signs and symptoms of trauma in clients, families, staff, and others involved with the system;

 3. Responds by fully integrating knowledge about trauma into policies, procedures, and practices; and

 Attachment-focused therapy concentrates on strengthening the relationships between child/youth, and parents/caregivers.
 Often these interventions include family members.

-EMDR is is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences. ...
-EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
+EMDR is a psychotherapy that enable people to heal from symptoms and emotional distress that are the result of disturbing life experiences.
+EMDR therapy show that the mind can heal from psychological trauma much as the body recovers from physical trauma.